Following is the case brief for McCulloch v. Maryland, Supreme Court of the United States,(1819)

 The unanimous opinion was written by Chief Justice Marshall.

-This case not only emphasized Congresses power to tax and spend for the general welfare of the public but demonstrated the discretion of Congress to make other laws necessary and proper to carry out their enumerated powers.
+McCulloch v.
+Maryland not only emphasized Congresses power to tax and spend for the general welfare of the public but demonstrated the discretion of Congress to make other laws necessary and proper to carry out their enumerated powers.
 In addition, the concept federal supremacy is present as the state law could not inhibit the federal statute establishing a Bank of the U.S.